Yourco Logo

 • Role-based access control for targeted messaging

 When implementing these technologies, consider privacy concerns.
-Ensure your safety tracking systems comply with relevant regulations like The Health Insurance Portability and Accountability Act (HIPAA) and protect sensitive employee information.
+Ensure your safety-tracking systems comply with regulations such as HIPAA and protect sensitive employee information.
 Create clear policies about what data is collected, how it's stored, who has access to it, and how long it's kept.

 Preparing Supervisors and Team Leads as Emergency Coordinators